Business Opportunities

 1. International Chamber of Commerce (ICC)

 The ICC was founded in 1919 in Paris as an international institution for global trade.
-On 1 September 1999, the ICC became known as the International Chamber of Commerce to reflect the organization’s role more accurately as an international business institution rather than an international trade institution.
+On 1 September 1999, the ICC became the International Chamber of Commerce.
+However, the name change wanted to reflect the organization’s role more accurately as an international business institution rather than an international trade institution.

 2. World Customs Organization (WCO)